Obmondo/kubeaid/argocd-helm-charts/ccm-hetzner/Readme.md

-# Hcloud + Syself Hetzner CAPI (Robot + Cloud)
+# Syself Hetzner CAPH (Robot + Cloud)

 ## Background

-* CCM (Cloud Controller Manager) an syself for Hetzner which talks to Hetzner api
+* CCM (Cloud Controller Manager) from syself which talks to Hetzner api

 * CAPH (Cluster API Provider Hetzner) which will takecare of node lifecycle (which it does via above CCM)

-* Syself has developed capi which works with hetzner robot, the official only supported the cloud.
+* Syself has developed CAPH which works with hetzner robot, the official only supported the cloud.
   But good news is that syself changes are merged into official [here is the PR](https://github.com/hetznercloud/hcloud-cloud-controller-manager/pull/561/) **NOTE** The official ccm didn't worked for me, so currently we are using ccm from syself (v1.18.0-0.0.5)